MaxPopsuy/Entropy/README.md

 - Custom loader for user mods
 - Potential net scanner
-- Final refactoring and last LTS release
+- Final refactoring and last(probably) LTS release

+### v3.0.0

+After 2.0 i want to experiment quite a bit with TUI, so probably 3.x.x will be last version of entropy, including:

+- Better terminal ui
+- Cleaner functions
+- Mod Manager (and probably a guide inside an app)
+- Theme manager

 ---